Worker policing: Wasps

 The tree wasp Dolichovespula sylvestris also displays worker policing.
 Both egg-eating and aggression are reported in these wasp communities, and the queen also engages in the policing process.
 Similar behavior has been observed in the closely related species Dolichovespula media.

 In colonies of the paper wasp, Polistes chinensis antennalis, workers can lay up to a quarter of the male eggs in the colony.
 The number of eggs that survived to hatching, however, was minimal compared to the number produced by the queen.
 Analysis of the microsatellite markers showed that both queens and workers contributed to policing of worker and queen-laid eggs even in monogynous and monandrous colonies.

 The common wasp, Vespula vulgaris, engages in worker policing, and it is known that a significant number of workers have active ovaries.
 However, studies by researchers have suggested that relatedness may not be the key factor in the development of worker policing.
 Rather, it is hypothesized that worker policing has been selected due to conflict suppression in the colony.

 In a test of worker policing, researchers examined the removal of worker-laid eggs in Vespula rufa, a wasp that has low paternity.
 Under the testing conditions, worker policing was not as efficient, and some of the drones appeared to be from worker-laid eggs.

-The European Hornet, Vespa crabro, was previously thought to be under reproductive pheromone control by the queen, thus explaining why the other females didn't reproduce, even though they were capable of doing so.
+The European Hornet, Vespa crabro, was previously thought to be under reproductive pheromone control by the queen, thus explaining why the other females did not reproduce, even though they were capable of doing so.
 Experiments by Foster showed that the workers were instead regulating sterility in each other, thus instead exhibiting worker policing.
 While each worker is capable of reproducing, the colony as a whole is more efficient and organized if the workers allow only the queen to lay larvae.

 Synoeca cyanea also engage in worker policing during times when queen repopulation is not needed.
 They will prevent females from laying eggs through aggressive behavior and egg-eating.